Miawang32/GEOLOGIC_CO2_STORAGE/README.md

 ## Overview
 This project focuses on simulating geologic CO₂ storage over a 6-year period, including both injection and post-injection monitoring phases.
 The work is structured into three main parts.
 Risk Assessment evaluates the potential for CO₂ leakage and reservoir fracturing across 20 permeability realizations, using top-layer gas volume and maximum pressure as risk indicators.
 Model Updating integrates observed well data to identify the most representative simulation realization and adjusts the permeability model via zone-wise multipliers to improve predictive accuracy.
 Optimization explores improved injection strategies through adjustments to well locations and injection rates, aiming to minimize risks while preserving total injection volumes.

-In summary, the model simplification strategy—dividing the reservoir into 15 homogeneous permeability zones—effectively reduces computational complexity and makes the analysis tractable, but may overlook fine-scale heterogeneities critical to flow behavior.
-A key challenge is the trade-off between minimizing CO₂ leakage and avoiding reservoir fracturing; optimizing for one risk can increase the other.
-To address this, ensemble simulations and sensitivity analyses were used to quantify uncertainty and identify influential parameters.
-Ultimately, the combination of forward simulation, history matching, and optimization enables a more robust and risk-aware approach to designing and managing CO₂ storage operations.

 ## Repository Structure

 - **Model Updating/**